 We took it in turns to sit on a chair singing and telling stories.
 When they finally closed their eyes we would creep out, but the moment we shut the door they would cry until we came back.

 Freddie slept through the night from eight months, so we never bargained for the terrible trouble we had with the twins.

-When they were 22 months India became dangerously ill with tonsillitis and had to have an emergency operation to remove them.
-As they are identical, the doctor said Georgia was an accident waiting to happen and did a tonsillectomy on her too.We were told their enlarged tonsils made it difficult to breathe, which was probably why they woke crying several times a night.The thought that we had almost lost our precious babies made it very hard for us to get firm with them about sleep routines.
+When they were 22 months Jack became dangerously ill with tonsillitis and had to have an emergency operation to remove them.
+As they are identical, the doctor said George was an accident waiting to happen and did a tonsillectomy on him too.We were told their enlarged tonsils made it difficult to breathe, which was probably why they woke crying several times a night.The thought that we had almost lost our precious babies made it very hard for us to get firm with them about sleep routines.
 So we would put them in their cots at 7.00pm and were lucky if they were asleep by 9.00pm.
 During those two hours one of us would be at their side.

 We took it in turns to sit on a chair singing and telling stories.
 When they finally closed their eyes we would creep out, but the moment we shut the door they would cry until we came back.
-Around midnight the girls would insist on coming into our bed.
+Around midnight the boys would insist on coming into our bed.
 This went on for 18 months until, utterly exhausted, we looked for help with our children’s sleep problems and turned to Millpond Sleep Clinic.